 Most likely, the fear the pandemic provoked will only be a short-term catalyst for life insurance sales.
 But insurers can take advantage of the momentum it spurred in addition to the confluence of extraordinary events that unfolded over the past 18 months to reposition themselves for sustained long-term growth (figure 6).

-Insurers are realizing that some of the underserved segments may be equally as profitable as their more traditional upmarket customer base.
+Insurers are realising that some of the underserved segments may be equally as profitable as their more traditional upmarket customer base.
 But many will need to make changes across the entire life insurance life cycle to conform to the nuances in attitudes and desires among the varied demographics.

 In formulating such strategies insurers can:

 The pandemic heightened consumer interest in mortality coverage but relying on global disasters is not considered a sustainable approach to growth.
-Life insurers can capitalize on the confluence of recent extraordinary events by readjusting strategies to embrace a broader client base.
+Life insurers can capitalise on the confluence of recent extraordinary events by readjusting strategies to embrace a broader client base.
 This may be exactly what insurers need to support long-term growth in the post–COVID-19 world—and help achieve financial inclusion goals at the same time.
 That’s a win-win.